16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

 # SIDE NOTE:
-- want more features, just ask! - want some behavior adjusted, just ask! - making a github accoutn is free, and asking me to better something I made is equally good!
+- want more features, just ask! - want some behavior adjusted, just ask! - making a github account is free, and asking me to better something I made is equally good!

 - also, olc::WHITE means the tint color is nothing* something for who do not know